CamiloGarciaLaRotta/personal-site/content/blog/maritimes.md

 Survive a drive through a starry obsidian night
 And you might wake up to a fiery ruby light.

-Warth will brighten up the lonely rock,
+Warmth will brighten up the lonely rock,
 That wind and sea have cut off from this world.
-Leave your blood at the salty stone dock
+Leave your blood at the salty stone dock,
 Then clear your wounds on its icy water pond.

 Your wild animals will push you forth;